-Influence of Parameters:
+Influence of Parameters

-By interpreting the model parameters, this paper focus on the relative contributions of various variables to the probability of occurrence of heart disease, holding all other variable constant.
-In logistic regression, the coefficients represent the change in the log odds of the outcome for a oneunit increase in the predictor variable or different types, with all other variables held constant.
+By interpreting the model parameters, this paper focuses on the relative contributions of various variables to the probability of occurrence of heart disease, holding all other variables constant.
+In logistic regression, the coefficients represent the change in the log odds of the outcome for a one-unit increase in the predictor variable or different types, with all other variables held constant.
 Exponentiate coefficient for translating the coefficient into an odds ratio.
-If coefficient is positive indicating that odds of having heart disease will time some value ($\exp(\text{coefficient})$) higher than 1, which will raise the occurrence of heart disease, in contrast, the negative coefficient will decrease the occurrence of heart disease.
+If the coefficient is positive, indicating that the odds of having heart disease will time some value (exp(coefficient)) higher than 1, which will raise the occurrence of heart disease, in contrast, the negative coefficient will decrease the occurrence of heart disease.

-- 1. Sex: When a patient's sex is male, the odds of a patient having heart disease are exp(1.851) = 6.366 times the odds of a female patient having heart disease, holding all other variables constant. - 2.
-Chest Pain Type: When a patient's chest pain type is Atypical Angina, Non-Anginal Pain and Asymptomatic, the odds of a patient having heart disease are $\exp(1.264) = 3.540$, $\exp(0.446) = 1.562$, $\exp(2.532) = 12.579$ times the odds of patient's chest pain type is typical angina, holding all other variables constant. - 3.
-Blood Pressure (BP): For each 1 mmHg increase in patient's Blood Pressure, the odds of having heart disease multiply by $\exp(0.024) = 1.024$, holding all other variables constant. - 4.
-Number of Vessels Shown in Coronary Angiography: For each number increase in patient's vessels shown in Coronary Angiography, the odds of having heart disease multiply by $\exp(1.1346) = 3.110$, holding all other variables constant.
+1. Sex: When a patient's sex is male, the odds of a patient having heart disease are exp(1.851) =

+6.366 times the odds of a female patient having heart disease, holding all other variables constant.

+2. Chest Pain Type: When a patient's chest pain type is Atypical Angina, Non-Anginal Pain and Asymptomatic, the odds of a patient having heart disease are exp(1.264) = 3.540, exp(0.446) = 1.562, exp(2.532) = 12.579 times the odds of patient's chest pain type is typical angina, holding all other variables constant.

+3. Blood Pressure (BP): For each 1 mmHg increase in the patient's Blood Pressure, the odds of having heart disease multiply by exp(0.024) = 1.024, holding all other variables constant.

+4. Number of Vessels Shown in Coronary Angiography: For each number increase in patient's vessels shown in Coronary Angiography, the odds of having heart disease multiply by exp(1.1346) = 3.110, holding all other variables constant.

-- 5. ST depression: For each 1 unit increased in ST segment depression, the odds of having heart disease multiply by $\exp(0.467) = 1.595$, holding all other variables constant. - 6.
-Slopes of ST: When a patient's slope of ST is flat and down-sloping, the odds of a patient having heart disease are $\exp(1.025) = 2.787$, $\exp(0.166) = 1.181$ times the odds of patient's slope of ST is up-sloping, holding all other variables constant. - 7.
-Thallium: When a patient's thallium test result is fixed defect and reversible defect, the odds of a patient having heart disease are $\exp(-0.324) = 0.723$, $\exp(1.377) = 3.963$ times the odds of patient's thallium test result is normal, holding all other variable constant. - 8.
-Cholesterol: For each 1 mg/dl increase in patient's cholesterol level, the odds of having heart disease multiply by $\exp(0.007) = 1.007$, holding all other variable constant. - 9.
-Max.HR: For each 1 unit of heart rate increase for patients, the odds of having heart disease multiply by $\exp(-0.020) = 0.980$, holding all other variable constant.
+5. ST depression: For each 1 unit increase in ST segment depression, the odds of having heart disease multiply by ex-p(0.467) = 1.595, holding all other variables constant.

+6. Slopes of ST: When a patient's slope of ST is flat and downsloping, the odds of a patient having heart disease are ex-p(1.025) = 2.787, exp(0.166) = 1.181 times the odds of the patient's slope of ST is up-sloping, holding all other variables constant.

+7. Thallium: When a patient's thallium test result is a fixed defect and reversible defect, the odds of a patient having heart disease are $\exp(-0.324) = 0.723$ , $\exp(1.377) = 3.963$ times the odds of the patient's thallium test result is normal, holding all other variables constant.
-Overall Performance

-Figure 6: ROC Curve
+8. Cholesterol: For each 1 mg/dl increase in the patient's cholesterol level, the odds of having heart disease multiply by exp(0.007) = 1.007, holding all other variables constant.

+9. Max.HR: For each 1 unit of heart rate increase for patients, the odds of having heart disease multiply by exp(-0.020) = 0.980, holding all other variables constant.

+Journal of Undergraduate Research